The visit to this Tirumoolanathar

 two attendants.

-Chamundi has special features.
-Chamundi is with jwala muguda, wearing
+Chamundi… Of the Saptamatrikas, Chamundi has special features.
+Chamundi is with Jwala Muguda, wearing

 piretha kundala, kapala mala.
 She is holding Trishul in her lower right hand

-and sitting sukhasana posture and slanting on her left side.
+and sitting sukhasana posture and leaning on her left side.

 Lakuleesar….
 This is in place of